XRF 241001A/SN 2024aiiq: A faint soft X-ray transient detected by SVOM with a broad-line type Ic supernova revealed by JWST: Data analysis and results

-We investigate the possible presence of strong emission lines from the host galaxy in the JWST/NIRSpec spectrum.
-In the right panel of Fig.~\ref{fig:jwst_spec}, we mark the wavelengths corresponding to \OIII, \halpha, and \paalpha at $z_{\textrm{em}} = 0.5729$.
-Near the \OIII doublet (blended at the NIRSpec resolution), we detect a marginal rising feature spanning multiple spatial rows 31-32, which may be associated with emission from the host galaxy in addition to the underlying SN contribution.
-A faint feature is also visible at the expected \paalpha wavelength, where contamination from the SN is expected to be weaker, extending over adjacent rows 30-32 and potentially consistent with \paalpha emission from the host galaxy.
 Finally, in spatial row 34, where the contribution from the SN emission is negligible, we detect several nebular lines systematically shifted to longer wavelengths relative to their expected positions at $z_{\textrm{em}}$.
 We identify these features as \hbeta, \OIII doublet, \halpha, and \paalpha, corresponding to a mean redshift of $z_{\textrm{mean}} = 0.5951 \pm 0.0069$.
 Given the NIRSpec spatial pixel scale of 0.1$\arcsec{}$/pixel, corresponding to 0.67 kpc/pix at $z_{\textrm{em}}$, the 3-pixel separation between these emission lines and the SN position (row 31) implies a projected separation of $\sim$2~kpc and suggests an origin physically distinct from the GRB/SN site.
 The inferred velocity offset of $\sim$4000~km\,s$^{-1}$The best spectral match strongly disfavors an origin within the same host galaxy and instead suggests a separate object.
 The absence of deep, high-resolution imaging of the field prevents us from establishing the nature of this configuration, in particular, whether the offset emission is associated with a companion system or results from a chance projection along the line of sight.